The Top Ecommerce Metrics You Should Measure For Your Brand

-It’s a New Year, which means setting new goals for 2023!
-Recession-proof your brand by implementing the top ecommerce metrics to increase revenue in 2023.
+It's time to set new goals for your ecommerce business!
+Ensure your brand thrives in any economic climate by implementing top ecommerce metrics to increase revenue.

-While it's important keep a pulse on some of the more common metrics like LTV and AOV, you may be overlooking other key metrics that can inform operational efficiencies/inefficiencies and provide valuable insights that can directly impact your bottom line.
+While it's important to keep a pulse on common metrics like LTV and AOV, you may be overlooking other key metrics that can reveal operational efficiencies/inefficiencies and provide valuable insights to directly impact your bottom line.
+Here's a shortlist of the top ecommerce metrics you should measure to help maximize profitability and manage your brand:

 Order accuracy is the percentage of orders that are fulfilled correctly.
 Improving order accuracy can help to reduce the number of returns and customer complaints, which can save time and money for your business.